Working with server

 Server side + client side grouping

-With a combined approach, the server provides grouping rules, and the client uses them to decide which column a card belongs to based on its status.
+For a mixed approach, get the grouping rules from the server.
+Then, the client can figure out which column a card belongs to based on its status.

 const groupingRules = await fetch("http://server.com/rules");